joe-mcnealPW/servicenow-scripts/announcement-banner.md

 	/* ══════════════════════════════════════════════
 	 * CONFIG
 	 * ══════════════════════════════════════════════
-	 * Everything in this block is schema that could NOT be confirmed from
+	 * Schema that could not be read from ServiceNow's shipped source, isolated
+	 * here so there is one place to fix.
+Lines marked VERIFY are still
-	 * ServiceNow's shipped source.
-Verify against the instance before go-live
-	 * (see §3 of solution.md).
-Everything outside this block is confirmed.
+	 * assumptions — check them against the instance (see §3 of solution.md).
 	 * If something breaks, look here first.
 	 */
 	CONFIG: {

 		/* announcement.dismiss_options choice VALUES (not labels).
 		 *
-		 * SESSION is CONFIRMED — hardcoded as a string literal inside
+		 * Both confirmed 07/17 against sys_choice.
+Note the case: the stored
-		 * ServiceNow's own /scripts/app.$sp/service.spAnnouncement.js.
+		 * values are LOWERCASE.
+ServiceNow's shipped service.spAnnouncement.js
+		 * compares against the uppercase 'SESSION_DISMISSIBLE', but that is the
+		 * /api/now/sp/announcement REST layer's transformed output, NOT the
+		 * database value — the same transform that camelCases dismiss_options
+		 * into dismissOption.
+Reading the table directly with GlideRecord, as
+		 * we do, gets the raw lowercase value.
 		 *
-		 * NEVER is the ONE value that must be verified.
-Note there is
-		 * deliberately no "PERMANENT" constant: _dismissMode() mirrors OOB's
+		 * There is deliberately no "PERMANENT" constant: _dismissMode() mirrors
-		 * own "anything that isn't session ⇒ server-side dismissal" logic, so
+		 * OOB's own "anything that isn't session ⇒ server-side dismissal" logic,
-		 * that value never gets named and can't be got wrong. */
+		 * so that value never gets named and can't be got wrong. */
-		DISMISS_SESSION: 'SESSION_DISMISSIBLE',   // confirmed
+		DISMISS_SESSION: 'session_dismissible',   // confirmed 07/17
-		DISMISS_NEVER: 'NOT_DISMISSIBLE',         // VERIFY — see §3
+		DISMISS_NEVER: 'not_dismissible',         // confirmed 07/17

-		/* m2m_dismissed_announcement field names */
+		/* m2m_dismissed_announcement field names.
+		 * DISMISSED_USER was 'user' and is actually 'sys_user' — this was the
+		 * cause of the silent "permanent dismiss does nothing" bug. setValue()
+		 * on a field that doesn't exist is a no-op, insert() still returns a
+		 * sys_id, so the write reported success and wrote an orphan row. */
-		DISMISSED_ANN: 'announcement',            // VERIFY
+		DISMISSED_ANN: 'announcement',            // confirmed 07/17
-		DISMISSED_USER: 'user',                   // VERIFY
+		DISMISSED_USER: 'sys_user',               // confirmed 07/17

 		/* announcement_style field names */
 		STYLE_BG: 'background_color',             // VERIFY
 		STYLE_FG: 'foreground_color',             // VERIFY
 		STYLE_ALIGN: 'alignment',                 // VERIFY

-		/* announcement link fields */
+		/* announcement link + icon fields */
 		LINK_URL: 'details_url',                  // confirmed
 		LINK_TEXT: 'details_link_text',           // confirmed
 		LINK_PAGE: 'details_page',                // VERIFY — page-type click targets only
+		FIELD_GLYPH: 'glyph',                     // VERIFY

 		/* OOB fallbacks, from directive.spAnnouncements.js */
 		DEFAULT_BG: '#006ed5',